oa-333/elog/README.md

 Planned Features:

+- Connectivity to SEntry, Kibana and other monitoring/observability tools
 - Connectivity to Windows Event Log
 - Connectivity to SMTP
 - Support on MacOS
-- Optional handling of signals (configurable) with full call stack dumping (including files and lines)
+- Optional handling of signals
 - Going fully configurable from file or properties array
 - Connectivity to external TCP/UDP receiver
 - Inverse connector with TCP/UDP server and multicast publish beacon (for embedded systems with no IP known in advance)